ansh-gupta0501/Notes_Assignment/AWSCERTIFICATION/Section-09 Databases&Analytics/79-RDSHandsOn.md

   Default MySQL port.
 Change only if you need obfuscation (not security), and ensure clients match.

 - **RDS Proxy:**
-  - **Purpose:** Connection pooling, fast failover, secrets integration, IAM auth support.
-  - **Use when:** Lambda, serverless, or high-concurrency apps that otherwise overwhelm MySQL’s connection limits.
-  - **Example:** A ticketing platform with thousands of short-lived connections during flash sales.
+**Purpose:**
+- Connection pooling: Instead of each app opening its own connection to the database (which can overwhelm MySQL), RDS Proxy keeps a pool of ready connections and shares them.

+- Fast failover: If the database fails over to a standby, the proxy helps apps reconnect quickly without errors.

+- Secrets integration: Works with AWS Secrets Manager so apps don’t need to store passwords.

+- IAM auth support: Lets apps use AWS IAM roles instead of static passwords for authentication.

+-**When to use**:
+- Serverless apps (like AWS Lambda) that open many short-lived connections.
+- High-concurrency apps where thousands of users connect at once.

+- Example: A ticketing platform during a flash sale.
+Thousands of people try to buy tickets at the same time.
+Without RDS Proxy, the database could crash from too many connections.
+With RDS Proxy, connections are pooled and managed smoothly.

 - **Certificate authority (optional):**
-  Use TLS to verify the server’s certificate and encrypt the wire.
-Pin CA bundles in clients to avoid breakage on rotation.
+  Use TLS to verify the server’s certificate and encrypt the wire. your app trusts only the specific certificate authority AWS uses, so if AWS rotates certificates, your app won’t break.
   **Example:** A compliance-bound app failing closed if TLS validation doesn’t pass.

 ---